We may receive compensation when you click on links to products from our partners.

 People often ask “Is it who you know or what you know?”.
 While it’s crucial to have the proper experience and knowledge on how to do the job, take a step back and think about the sheer number of resumes that an average employer receives along with yours.

-- Existing Network: Good news, you already have a network (unless you’ve been living as a recluse on some remote island).
+Good news, you already have a network (unless you’ve been living as a recluse on some remote island).
 “What?” you may ask.
-Every friend, relative, former coworker, current coworker, college or high school acquaintance is a part of your existing network.
-And did I mention neighbors, your mailman and the checkout person at the supermarket.
+Every friend, relative, former coworker, current coworker, and college or high school acquaintance is a part of your existing network.
+And did I mention neighbors, your mailman, and the checkout person at the supermarket?
 All of these individuals are part of your existing network, now you just need to “formalize” your list.
 How to start:

 - Paper & Pen – The best way to start is to create a list of names and the easiest way to do this is to create an old-fashioned list.
 Use whatever you are most comfortable with – paper, computer, whatever.
 Just start your list.

 - Categories – First, list all of the categories mentioned above (schools, jobs, etc.) and then start to make a list of names under these categories (leave yourself room to add more as you go).

 - Use an Online Network tool – Once you have your list, use a business social network such as LinkedIn and start to make your connections (see Are you LinkedIn?)